Heat Stroke is always a possibility in summers.

 We are hardworking people—we need to go to work, meetings, seminars, conferences, and whatnot.
-After all, it’s a question of earning a decent livelihood, right?
+After all, it’s a question of earning a decent livelihood.

 So, in other words, we need to be out there—in the Sun.

 And with the sun comes the risk of a heat stroke—exhaustion, body ache, and rashes—making you feel unwell and low in general.
-And god forbid, even hospitalisation.
+And god forbid, even hospitalization.

 Scary.
 Isn’t it?